Is Sexual Harassment Sexual Abuse?

 Sexual harassment includes requests for sexual favors, unwanted sexual attention, physical or verbal harassment, or unwelcome sexual advances in a learning environment or the workplace.
 Also, it is not solely targeted at a specific person.
 Such harassing behavior may be targeted at a group.
 For example, negative comments about women may be considered a form of harassment – gender harassment.

 On the other hand, sexual abuse is a broad term describing any unwanted sexual act done to another person.
 In a sexual abuse case, the perpetrator may force, intimidate, coerce, or manipulate the alleged victim into participating in the sexual act.
 Sexual abuse includes rape, attempted rape, inappropriate touching for sexual gratification, child sexual abuse, and criminal sexual contact with another person’s private parts without their consent.
-It could also occur without physical contact (see: does sexual abuse always involve physical contact?).
+It could also occur without physical contact.

 Sexual abuse and harassment refer to unwanted physical conduct of a sexual nature.
 However, the primary difference between sexual abuse and sexual harassment is the feeling such conduct evokes in the victim.
 Once it involves feelings of humiliation, fear, and offense, it would be considered sexual harassment.
 However, acts involving violence, force or coercion, sexual penetration, or sexual contact for sexual pleasure are usually considered sexual abuse.